-What has changed is the digital marketing being done by more aggressive first-movers such as personal injury and bankruptcy lawyers has now caught up with appellate attorneys, and they are taking notice.
+What has changed is the digital marketing by more aggressive first-movers, such as personal injury and bankruptcy lawyers.
+This change in marketing is now catching up with appellate attorneys, and they are taking notice.

-It should not be a surprise if you know anything about how the manufacturing industry operates, this won’t come as a surprise.
+If you know anything about how the manufacturing industry operates, this won’t come as a surprise.
 Things related to marketing and sales happen at a much slower pace in the manufacturing space than in other industries.

 Marketing an appellate law practice in many ways has paralleled the trajectory of manufacturing businesses who have come later to the marketing game.